blocknetdx/documentation/docs/governance/introduction.md

 #### Passing Criteria
 For a proposal to pass and receive funding:

-* 25% of all Service Nodes voting in this Superblock must have voted on the proposal
+* 25% of all Service Nodes operating in this Superblock is the minumum number of votes that must have been cast on the proposal (for or against)
 * 60% of votes must be "yes" (in favor)
 * At this point all valid proposals are prioritized according to these requirements:
     1. Descending order by the sum of yes votes minus no votes